 The Picts, a Celtic people inhabiting most of what we now know as Scotland, are best known by their carved symbol stones, of which some of the finest are in Angus.
 Discover the area’s ancient past and the legacy of the enigmatic Picts by visiting the stones and places they left their mark on.

-From interactive exhibits, replicas and original artefacts to stones, churches, cathedrals and towers, explore the rich Pictish heritage which survived in Angus.
-Designed to be followed by car, enthusiastic cyclists and walkers alike, this 12 point trail will take more than a day to complete.
+Explore the rich Pictish heritage of Angus through displays, replicas and original artefacts at museums, churches, cathedrals and towers.
+Designed to be followed by car, enthusiastic cyclists and walkers alike, this 11 point trail will take more than a day to complete.